acurwen/BASH-Calculator/README.md

 The next part includes the `-n` flag, which checks if the length of the string (in {} curly braces) is not zero, or not empty.
 If it's not empty, the condition output is 'TRUE'.
 So since my input *still* includes the letters 'hello' (after all my digits were "erased") this line would return back 'TRUE' indicating values are still present in the input.

 ## How I brought it altogether:
-So now that I've confirmed I can check for non-integer inputs this way, I have to finnaegle this back into my main calculator script...
+So now that I confirmed I could check for non-integer inputs this way, I had to finnaegle this back into my main calculator script...

-As mentioned before, I want to figure out how to have the script stop itself with an error message if either the first or second input from the user is a non-integer - without having to edit my existing calculator code.
+As mentioned before, I wanted to figure out how to have the script stop itself with an error message if either the first or second input from the user is a non-integer - without having to edit my existing calculator code.

 Back in my main script, I put the if loop that checks for length in the beginning right after the "read int1" command and tested it.

 ![image](https://github.com/user-attachments/assets/e7a42c97-8aaa-4c16-ab44-0af1ee6dd60e)

-The command worked as intended and thew the echo error message when I inputted various non-integers, however, the script kept running and asked me for the second integer, which I don't want.
+The command worked as intended and thew the echo error message when I inputted various non-integers, however, the script kept running and asked me for the second integer, which I didn't want.

 ![image](https://github.com/user-attachments/assets/c9e9f63b-79f5-4461-9e39-eb70c25b2620)